efreethy/technical-docs/user-registration.md

 *  An enterprise user’s initial invitation will register them into this pool.
 * Subsequent invitations from other organizations will skip adding them to the pool.
 * Federated users don’t configure a username / password, and will still enter the pool in an unregistered state.
 They will remain this way until an organization marks them as managed.
-When this happens, they will be prompted to register a username / password with the Rival platform.
+When this happens, they will be prompted to register a username / password with the [company] platform.

 ### Implications on Log In